simonrevill/tdd-shopping-cart/README.md

 ~~_Write receipt to HTML file_~~

+Let items have an id

+Let items have a name

+Let items have a description

-Let items have an id, name, and description
+Let items have an image url

 Remove a single item from the cart